bkeelapudi/Blender-MCP-workshop/REAL_ASSET_CREATOR_SUMMARY.md

 ## 🎯 **PROJECT SUMMARY**

-Successfully built a **complete production-ready application** that creates actual 3D assets in Blender using your MCP Blender Server.
+ creates actual 3D assets in Blender using your MCP Blender Server.
 The application generates real viewable assets with professional materials, lighting, and export capabilities.

 ## ✅ **INTEGRATION CONFIRMED**